From Tariffs to F-35: The India-US Strategic Rift

 Introduction

-The strategic cooperation between the United States and India has established itself as a foundational element for Indo-Pacific relations when addressing China's expanding power.
-The partnership between these two nations currently faces deteriorating relations.
-On July 30, 2025., U.S. President Donald Trump imposed a 25% tariff on Indian products because of India's tariff policies and defence and energy relationships with Russia.
-The United States received official notification from India to reject F-35 stealth fighter jet purchases, which represent a major part of Trump's defence export program.
-Manufacturing independence takes precedence over defence imports, and the country uses a measured response to trade conflicts.
+The strategic cooperation between the United States and India has established itself as a foundational element for Indo-Pacific relations when addressing China’s expanding power.
+The partnership between these two nations currently faces deteriorating ties.
+On July 30, 2025., U.S. President Donald Trump imposed a 25% tariff on Indian products because of India’s tariff policies and defense and energy relationships with Russia.
+The United States received official notification from India to reject F-35 stealth fighter jet purchases, representing a significant part of Trump’s defence export program.
+Manufacturing independence precedes defence imports, and the country uses a measured response to trade conflicts.

 Background: The F-35 Offer and U.S.-India Defence Ties:

-The F-35 Lightning II third-generation stealth multirole fighter jet was made by Lockheed Martin and is a fifth-generation stealth fighter jet aircraft with advanced stealth technology, sensor fusion technology, and intelligence production networks.
+Lockheed Martin made the F-35 Lightning II, a third-generation stealth multirole fighter jet, and is a fifth-generation stealth fighter jet aircraft with advanced stealth technology, sensor fusion technology, and intelligence production networks.
 In February 2025, Trump proposed the sale of F-25 jets to India, framing it as a sign of increasing defence cooperation.
-This was a serious offer, as India was previously out of the list of countries that were allowed to buy the jets because they depended on Russian military equipment.
-The F-35 sale was seen as a tool that would help the US cut ties between India and Russia as well as make it more compatible with other Western systems of defence.
+This was a serious offer, as India was previously out of the list of countries allowed to buy the jets because it depended on Russian military equipment.
+The F-35 sale was seen as a tool to help the U.S. cut ties between India and Russia and make it more compatible with other Western defense systems.

-Indian air force, which currently has just 31 squadrons as compared to the approved force of 42, is in desperate need to update its fleet to counter the fast-growing military capabilities of China.
-The F-35 would have enhanced India in having a greater firepower, primarily aerial, compared to the 5th generation fighter to China, the J-35A.
-The fact that the jet will be very expensive, or cost about 80 million dollars per the F-35A, as well as Indian officials were concerned with the costs involved in operating the jet at a cost of 36,000 dollars per flight hour.
-Also, the Indian defence ministry promoted a trend in favour of joint design and production in the country rather than buying off-the-shelf solutions, as the government supports the idea of creating entities according to the Make in India program.
+The Indian Air Force, which currently has just 31 squadrons compared to the approved force of 42, desperately needs to update its fleet to counter the fast-growing military capabilities of China.
+The F-35 would have enhanced India’s aerial firepower compared to China's 5th-generation fighter, the J-35A.
+The fact that the jet would be costly, or cost about 80 million dollars per F-35A, as well as Indian officials, was the concerns of Indian officials about the costs involved in operating the plane for 36,000 dollars per flight hour, was a concern for Indian officials.
+Also, the Indian defence ministry promoted a trend in favour of joint design and production in the country rather than buying off-the-shelf solutions, as the government supports creating entities according to the Make in India program.

 The Tariff Row: Catalyst for India’s Decision